zakirullin/cognitive-load/README.md

 ![Deep module](/img/deepmodulev2.png)

 Having too many shallow modules can make it difficult understand the project. **Not only we have to keep in mind each module responsibilities, but also all their interactions**.
-Huge, difficult-to-grasp call stacks often come in pairs with shallow modules. `🤯`
+Huge call stacks dramatically increase extraneous cognitive load. `🤯`

 > Information hiding is paramount, and we don't hide as much complexity in shallow modules.